CFEL-CMI/cminject/README.md

 - Installing `Cython` and `numpy`, via pip/pipenv/macports/..., to be available for `setup.py`
 - Building the Cython extensions via `python setup.py build_ext --inplace` (refer to setuptools/Cython docs)
-- Installing the software and its other dependencies via `python setup.py install` (refer to setuptools docs)
+- Installing the software and its other dependencies via `python setup.py install`, or `python setup.py develop` if changes to the library code are to be made (refer to setuptools docs)

 ## Generating docs